uschpc/webportal-netlify-gatsby/src/navigation/user-information/Condo Cluster Program/Program Information/subscription-model.md

 Subscriptions to condo compute nodes can be requested via the CARC's User Portal, just as you would request a resource allocation for the Discovery cluster.

 See the [Request New Allocation user guide](/user-information/user-guides/research-computing-user-portal/request-new-allocation) for details on how to request a condo subscription for your research project.
+Before submitting your request, you will be shown the Terms and Conditions for the CCP subscription model.